randomchain/pysloth/README.md

 Python wrapper around the sloth algorithm by Benjamin Wesolowski in A random zoo: sloth, unicorn, and trx

-THe python module exposes an api for the sloth c-extension.
+The python module exposes an api for the sloth c-extension.

 ## Install